vincent-r-kennedy/FACT/README.md

 Software engineering esimates are notorious for being wildy inacurate and way to abstract.

 What's a 3 pointer compared with a 5 pointer?
-What the hell are we talking about T-Shirt sizes?
+Why the hell are we talking about T-Shirt sizes?
 And does it really matter anyway when, in our heads, we are all secretly converting them to 'days-of-work'?

 All these problems and more are eliminated via the *FACT* system.